Nachus01-zz/WIP-Tec21/Software/README.txt

-The Tec21P16.zip file contains a general draft for one of the sensor modules' software.
+The Modules folder contains a software template for each of the sensor modules' software.

 Upcoming:
 Sensor-specific software